LukeHeuser/notes/Java/java_basics.md

 To find an element you'd need to start at the head or tail and check if the element matches or/ keep track of the number of elements traversed if we are mathching by an index because the index isn't stored as part of the list.
 I.E. even if you want to find the 5th element, you'd still have to traverse the chain this way to get the fifth element.

 This type of retrieval is considered expensive which is processing time and memory usage.
 On the `otherhand`, inserting and removing an element is much simpler for this type of collection.

+In contrast to an `ArrayList`, *inserting* or *removing* an item in a `LinkedList` is just a matter of *breaking two links* in the chain, and re-establishing two different links.
+No new array needs to be created, and elements don't need to be shifted into different positions.

+A reallocation of memory to accommodate all existing elements is never required.
+For a LinkedList, inserting and removing elements is generally considered *cheap* in computer currency, compared to doing these functions in an ArrayList.

+## Why use a LinkedList?

+You may want to consider using a linkedList if you're *adding* and *processing* or *manipulated* a large amount of elements, and the maximum elements isn't known.
+A `LinkedList` can be more efficient when items are being processed predominantly from either the head or tail of the List.